Diego Gavilán: Independiente CG

 In 2011, the players signs with Independiente CG.

 Coaching career

 Gavilán coached Cerro Porteño U15 as of 2013.
 He coached Sergio Díaz.

 In May 2015, Gavilán was announced as coach of Independiente Campo Grande in Paraguay's Division Intermedia, second division.

+In July 2023, he was announced as coach of Cerro Porteño Paraguay's Primera Division, the top-tier division of the country.